murex/EventStormingJournal/_posts/2024-11-21-define-actions-that-unlock-lasting-workflow-improvements.markdown

 ## Conclusion

 Small actions are often difficult to identify.
-In this post we explained in this post how to focus on specific variables and refine tangible actions to perform the smallest ones.
+We explained how to focus on specific variables and refine tangible actions to perform the smallest ones.
 This lets us quickly reflect on the results and adapt.

 The work you performed during the Event Storming of the flow can feed these actions for several months!
 What is described in this post can be repeated several times before your workflow has changed so much that it is worth doing a new Event Storming again, maybe in 9 to 15 months, as a rule of thumb.